Model theory of differential-henselian pre-$H$-fields

+By the above, all asymptotic fields with gap~$0$ are clearly pre-$\d$-valued, where we say that $K$ is \deft{pre-differential-valued} (\deft{pre-$\d$-valued} for short) if: \begin{enumerate}[label=(PDV)] \item for all $f, g \in K^{\x}$ with $f \prece 1$ and $g \prec 1$, we have $f' \prec g^\dagger$. \end{enumerate} More on pre-$\d$-valued fields can be found in \cite[\S10.1]{adamtt}, including a characterization of them as those $K$ that satisfy $C \subseteq \ca O$ and a valuation-theoretic analogue of l'H\^{o}pital's Rule \cite[Lemma~10.1.4]{adamtt}.
+In the rest of this paragraph, let $K$ be pre-$\d$-valued.
+If $K$ has small derivation and the derivation induced on $\bm k$ is nontrivial (for instance, if $K$ is $\d$-henselian), then $K$ has gap~$0$.
+Having gap~$0$ is inherited by valued differential subfields, and thus if $K$ has a $\d$-henselian valued differential field extension, then $K$ has gap~$0$.
+These remarks apply in particular to pre-$H$-fields with gap~$0$, which we now define.

 This paper is primarily concerned with certain ordered pre-$\d$-valued fields called pre-$H$-fields.
-Here, $K$ is an \emph{ordered valued differential field} if, in addition to its valuation and derivation, it is also equipped with a (total) ordering $\les$ making it an ordered field (in the sense that the ordering is preserved by addition and by multiplication by positive elements).
-If $\ca O$ is convex with respect to the ordering (equivalently, $\cao$ is convex; see \cite[Lemma~3.5.11]{adamtt}), then $\les$ induces an ordering on $\bm k$ making it an ordered field.
+Here, $K$ is an \deft{ordered valued differential field} if, in addition to its valuation and derivation, $K$ is equipped with a (total) ordering $\les$ making it an ordered field.